William-gregory/SeaIceExtentForecasting/README.md

 # Sea Ice Extent Forecasting
-This repository contains the code used to generate forecasts of regional and pan-Arctic September sea ice extent using Complex Networks and Gaussian Process Regression, as outlined in the article by Gregory et al., 2020 - see [https://doi.org/10.1175/WAF-D-19-0107.1](https://discovery.ucl.ac.uk/id/eprint/10091542/1/Gregory_wafd190107.pdf)
+This repository contains the code used to generate forecasts of regional and pan-Arctic September sea ice extent using Complex Networks and Gaussian Process Regression, as outlined in the article by [Gregory et al., 2020](https://discovery.ucl.ac.uk/id/eprint/10091542/1/Gregory_wafd190107.pdf)

 The code to generate Complex Networks of geospatial data is presented in the file CN.py, and is imported directly into the forecast code forecast_SIE.py